Fundamentals of German Corporate Governance

-In May 2003, a German government commission promulgated a Corporate Governance Code which has since undergone several amendments and supplementations.
+In May 2003, a German government commission promulgated a Corporate Governance Code which has since undergone several amendments.
 The Code contains additional corporate governance rules applicable to publicly quoted German stock corporations.
 Whilst these rules are not legally binding, companies failing to comply with the Code’s recommendations must disclose publicly how and why their practices differ from those recommended by the Code.

 The German Stock Corporation Act and the further regulations applying to an SE do not require the creation of specific supervisory board committees.
 The Corporate Governance Code recommends, however, that the supervisory board establish an audit committee to handle the appointment of the company’s independent auditor once he has been approved by the annual general meeting of shareholders.
 The audit committee also addresses issues of accounting, risk management, compliance and auditor independence.
 Furthermore, the Code recommends the creation of a nomination committee to be composed exclusively of shareholders’ representatives, which proposes suitable candidates to the supervisory board for its recommendations for election to the General Meeting.
 In the majority of the German stock companies, supervisory boards have also formed other committees to make the work of the supervisory board more efficient.
 For instance, a personnel committee is often installed to deal with the compensation of board members and nomination issues.
 Members of the supervisory board elected by the employees may serve on any committee established by the supervisory board (with the exception of the nomination committee), but an equal participation of shareholder- and employee representatives is not prescribed.
 All committee members as well as the chairman of the supervisory board are elected by the supervisory board itself and not by the annual general meeting of shareholders.